Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 Create a comprehensive Game Design Document (GDD) that serves as a blueprint for the entire development team.
 It outlines every aspect of the game including the title, purpose, concept, genre, theme, mechanics, story, setting, and more.

-The next step in the game development process is to develop a prototype.
+The next step is to develop a prototype.
 The prototype serves as a clear demonstration of your game concept.
 Before creating a game prototype, figure out why you want to build it whether to test its core mechanics, determine its feasibility, or gather feedback from stakeholders.

 Choose the appropriate development tools and technology stack such as game engine, programming languages, and other relevant software needed to build the prototype.
 Try to include the bare minimum features required to represent the core concept and gameplay.